DavidJKTofan/davidtofan.com/content/articles/interactive-map-cloud-data-center-locations.md

 ![Testing Map 1](/media/articles/map-test-1.png)

-And even had a weird "bug", where the data of all providers was overwritten by the last updated provider, because we wanted to try to use import one centralized geoJSON skeleton for each JS file.
+And even had a weird "bug", where the data of all providers was scrumbled and overwritten, because we wanted to try to use import one centralized geoJSON skeleton for each JS file; (we fixed it though).

 ![Testing Map 5](/media/articles/map-test-5.png)